List of K-On! episodes

 Two pieces of theme music are used for the first season; one opening theme and one ending theme.
 The opening theme is "Cagayake!
-Girls" by Aki Toyosaki with Yōko Hikasa, Satomi Satō and Minako Kotobuki.
-The ending theme is "Don't Say Lazy" by Hikasa with Toyosaki, Satō and Kotobuki.
+Girls" by the Sakura High School Light Music Club (Yui Hirasawa (Aki Toyosaki) with Mio Akiyama (Yōko Hikasa), Ritsu Tainaka (Satomi Satō) and Tsumuki Kotobuki (Minako Kotobuki), along with Azusa Nanako (Ayana Taketatsu) starting in episode nine).
+The ending theme is "Don't Say Lazy" by the Sakura High School Light Music Club (Akiyama (Hikasa) with Hirasawa (Toyosaki), Tainaka (Satō) and Kotobuki (Kotobuki)).
 From episode nine, the opening video features Azusa, and also features some minor changes to the music, particularly an additional guitar part during certain segments (alongside the initial two).
 Four pieces of theme music are used for the second season; two opening themes and two ending themes.
 For the first 13 episodes, the opening theme is "Go!
 Go!
 Maniac" and the ending theme is "Listen!!".
 For episodes 14 onwards, the opening theme is "Utauyo!!
 Miracle" while the ending theme is "No, Thank You!".
-The songs from the second season are performed by Toyosaki, Hikasa, Satō, Kotobuki, and Ayana Taketatsu, with Toyosaki and Hikasa singing lead vocals on the opening and ending themes, respectively.
+The songs from the second season are performed by After School Tea Time (Hirasawa (Toyosaki), Akiyama (Hikasa), Tainaka (Satō), Kotobuki (Kotobuki), and Nanako (Taketatsu)) with Hirasawa (Toyosaki) and Akiyama (Hikasa) singing lead vocals on the opening and ending themes, respectively.
 For the movie, the opening theme is "Ichiban Ippai" (いちばんいっぱい, A Lot of Number Ones), the main theme is "Unmei♪wa♪Endless!"
-(Destiny is Endless!) and the ending theme is "Singing!", all performed by Toyosaki, Hikasa, Satō, Kotobuki and Taketatsu.
+(Destiny is Endless!) and the ending theme is "Singing!", all performed by After School Tea Time (Hirasawa (Toyosaki), Akiyama (Hikasa), Tainaka (Satō), Kotobuki (Kotobuki), and Nanako (Taketatsu)).